Featured Projects

 Defenseless

-An investigation by The Maine Monitor and ProPublica found more than a quarter of Maine attorneys disciplined in the past decade for serious professional misconduct were hired as lawyers for the poor.
+More than a quarter of Maine attorneys disciplined in the past decade for serious professional misconduct were hired as lawyers for the poor, an investigation by The Maine Monitor and ProPublica found.
 Sex crimes and felony convictions were among the most severe infractions overlooked.
 Defendants paid the price.

 Due Process

-We examined the criminal justice system at a time when there’s appetite for major change.
 With a low crime rate and relatively few violent crimes, Maine could become a place for innovation when it comes to the treatment of those with mental illness, substance use disorder or trauma that sometimes leads to crime.
-Our series looked at the system – successes and failures – to test whether defendants and victims can rely on it to give them due process.
+But can defendants and victims rely on it to give them due process?

 False Hope